 On 7 November, the new designs were presented with architects Stride Treglown at “The Future of Deaf Education” event, held at the House of Lords on the invitation of the Baroness Butler-Sloss GBE.

-The main build is scheduled to begin in April 2018 and the doors of the new Deaf Academy will be open for the beginning of the academic year in September 2019.
+The main build is scheduled to begin in 2018 and the doors of the new Deaf Academy will be open for the academic year 2019/20.

 Download a copy of our public consultation leaflet.